amiaopensource/av-python-carpentry/setup.md

   ```
   brew install pyenv
   ```
-3. Update your Terminal/shell profile to use pyenv.
+3. Update your Terminal or shell profile to use pyenv.
 This step changes depending on if your Terminal uses bash or zsh.
 ```
 #If your Terminal session says zsh in the title bar, run the following.